-You might recognise the Rock of Dunamase from the film, Leap Year, but the crumbling, Celtic fortress, not far from Portlaoise is even more impressive in real life.
-Roam the ruins and imagine its former grandiosity, before it was destroyed in the Cromwellian invasion in 1650.
+Not far from Portlaoise, explore a crumbling Celtic fortress at the Rock of Dunamase.
+Roam the ruins and imagine its former grandiosity before it was destroyed in the Cromwellian invasion in 1650.
 It stands atop a steep rock, so head to the highest point and soak in the spectacular views of the surrounding countryside.

-Smell the hops as you wander through the 230 year old stone courtyard on the family farm at Ballykilcavan Brewery in Stradbally.
-Head inside to discover the inner workings of a small craft brewery where all the barley and water used to make the beer is sourced on the farm and you can ring the 200 year old bell that summoned the farm labourers into work every morning.
+Smell the hops as you wander through the 230-year-old stone courtyard on the family farm at Ballykilcavan Brewery in Stradbally.
+Head inside to discover the inner workings of a small craft brewery where all the barley and water used to make the beer is sourced on the farm.
+Ring the 200-year-old bell that summoned the farm labourers into work every morning.
 The guided tasting of their core beers at the end is always a hit.

-Hop on a narrowboat from Barrowline Cruisers in the Grand Canal to explore the waterways and unspoilt beauty of the Barrow Valley.
+Hop on a narrowboat from Barrowline Cruisers on the Grand Canal which flows through County Laois to explore the waterways and unspoilt beauty of the Barrow Valley.
 You don’t need to be a seasoned captain to give it a go.
 Relax and enjoy the passing countryside along the canal or sail towards the Barrow for more lively waters and unbroken views.

 All cruisers come equipped with a full kitchen set up, bed linen, toilets, showers and central heating, as well as navigation charts.
 Game anglers will find trout and salmon fishing (permits are available at local angling clubs and tackle shops), while course fishers will enjoy bream, tench, rudd and pike fishing throughout the season.